-1 Natural Gas Formation
+1. Natural Gas Formation

 Where Natural Gas is Found and How it is Obtained

-Figure 1 Illustration of Porosity vs Permeability
+Figure 1.
+Illustration of Porosity vs. Permeability

-2 Where Natural Gas Is Found and How it is Obtained: Conventional and Unconventional Natural Gas
+2. Where Natural Gas Is Found and How It Is Obtained: Conventional and Unconventional Natural Gas

-Unconventional natural gas deposits include shale gas, tight gas sandstone, coalbed methane and methane hydrates to name a few.
-Unconventional natural gas is mainly formed deep within the earth as can be seen illustrated in figure 3.
-The natural gas deposits trapped deep within these rocks are hard to extract, although recent technological advances in this field have made it possible to economically extract a large amount of natural gas from these sources.
-Gas reservoirs are referred to as unconventional when specialized extraction methods such as hydraulic fracking and horizontal drilling must be used to extract the gas.
-Read more on these advances by following the links below:
+Unconventional natural gas deposits include shale gas, tight gas sandstone, coalbed methane and methane hydrates, to name a few.
+Unconventional natural gas is mainly formed deep within the earth, as illustrated in Figure 3.
+The natural gas deposits trapped deep within these rocks are hard to extract.
+However, recent technological advances in this field have made it possible to extract a large amount of natural gas from these sources economically.
+Gas reservoirs are considered unconventional when specialized extraction methods such as hydraulic fracking and horizontal drilling must be used to extract the gas.

 Where Natural Gas is Found and How it is Obtained

-3 Where Natural Gas Is Found and How it is Obtained: Unconventional Gas
+3. Where Natural Gas Is Found and How It Is Obtained: Unconventional Gas

 3.1 Shale Gas